5-6 Jun 2014 Hanoi (Vietnam)

 You are cordially invited to submit your research papers for presentation consideration at the first Vietnam International Conference in Finance (VICIF-2014) that will take place on 5-6 June 2014 in Hanoi, the beautiful capital of Vietnam and one of the oldest cities in South-east Asia.

-The VICIF-2014 conference, hosted by Foreign Trade University - Faculty of Business Administration, will be an excellent opportunity for academics, doctoral students, and practitioners to share interests, present new research results, and discuss current and challenging issues in finance and related topics.
+The VICIF-2014 conference, hosted by Foreign Trade University, will be an excellent opportunity for academics, doctoral students, and practitioners to share interests, present new research results, and discuss current and challenging issues in finance and related topics.

 This year’s conference will give a special focus on “New Perspectives in Corporate Financial Management”.